dalmaer/16ate/README.md

 - components: where bower components live
 - static: where files end up to be served
 - templates: where handlebars templates live

+## Deployment

+If you want production mode on remember to (once only)

+heroku config:set NODE_ENV=production --app ate16